notaryproject/specifications/specs/signature-envelope-cose.md

 }
 ```

-Example of the Notary Project detached signature payload:
+Example of the Notary Project blob signature payload:

 ```jsonc
 {